Jump to:

 At different disease stages

 Traditionally, protection, rest, ice, compression, and elevation (PRICE) have been employed after an acute injury.
-However, others have more recently suggested a transition to PEACE & LOVE (protection, elevation, avoidance of anti-inflammatories, compression, education, load, optimism, vascularization, exercise).41
+However, others have more recently suggested a transition to PEACE & LOVE (protection, elevation, avoidance of anti-inflammatories, compression, education, load, optimism, vascularization, exercise).34

 Residual impairments in strength and range of motion in the post-acute or post-surgical phase are addressed with physical or occupational therapy.

 Maximal medical improvement occurs when a patient has undergone the most common healing, repair and treatment pathways (i.e. chronic medical treatments and rehabilitation).
 At that time, the insurance carrier may request an impairment or disability rating.
-Over 35 states and the federal government require the use of some editions of the “AMA Guides to the Evaluation of Permanent Impairment.”45
+Over 35 states and the federal government require the use of some editions of the “AMA Guides to the Evaluation of Permanent Impairment.”38

-Disability is defined by the Social Security Act as an “inability to engage in any substantial gainful activity by reason of a medically determinable physical or mental impairment which can be expected to result in death or has lasted or can be expected to last for a continuous period of not less than 12 months.”46 It is the purpose of the physician to perform an Independent Medical Evaluation (IME) to systematically define this subjective term of disability.
-This evaluation includes: a narrative history, clinical status, results of objective exams or tests, the cause of the injury related to employment, MMI assessment, identifying diagnoses and functional impairments, severity or permanence of limitations/impairments, analysis of job tasks, and the ability to perform said tasks.
+Disability is defined by the Social Security Act as an “inability to engage in any substantial gainful activity by reason of a medically determinable physical or mental impairment which can be expected to result in death or has lasted or can be expected to last for a continuous period of not less than 12 months.”39 It is the purpose of the physician to perform an Independent Medical Evaluation (IME) to systematically define this subjective term of disability.
+This evaluation includes narrative history, clinical status, results of objective exams or tests, the cause of the injury related to employment, MMI assessment, identifying diagnoses and functional impairments, severity or permanence of limitations/impairments, analysis of job tasks, and the ability to perform said tasks.

 Coordination of care

-Care should be coordinated involving a multidisciplinary and patient-centered approach.
+Care should be coordinated, involving a multidisciplinary and patient-centered approach.
 Along with the patient and their family, team members could include the physician, therapist, employer, insurance carrier, as well as social workers and case managers as needed.

 Coordination of care involves interdisciplinary collaboration.
 For example, return to work slips with clear restrictions should be provided to patients and insurance carriers at the end of each visit.
 Clinic notes should be documented promptly.
 Therapists should contact physicians about the state of a patient’s well-being, especially if they are in too much pain to participate.
-Employers should make efforts to accommodate and support workers, which is associated with workers’ decisions to return to or remain at work in a full or modified capacity such as productive light duty work.39 Insurance carriers must act quickly to approve treatment and testing recommendations.
+Employers should make efforts to accommodate and support workers, which is associated with workers’ decisions to return to or remain at work in a full or modified capacity such as productive light duty work.32 Insurance carriers must act quickly to approve treatment and testing recommendations.
 Social workers could connect patients with appropriate resources to minimize the impact that social determinants (food insecurity, transportation, supplemental income, etc.) might have on the patient’s health outcomes.
-Case managers may assist by helping to coordinate care and provide longitudinal perspective to facilitate the care teams and patient in advancing the treatment plan in alignment with the patient’s goals.
+Case managers may assist by helping to coordinate care and provide longitudinal perspective to facilitate the care teams and patients in advancing the treatment plan in alignment with the patient’s goals.
 Consistent feedback from all members regarding diagnosis, goals, and work status is paramount to a successful outcome.

 Patient & family education